 Townshend has just slightly over 1000 registered voters.
 When you register to vote in Vermont, you need not declare a party affiliation.
 When you vote in a Presidential Primary you will have to declare which party's ballot you wish to fill in.
 That does not mean you are declaring a party affiliation, only that you intend to vote for a candidate from that party's selection.
 Aside from that one instance, you will have a “private” choice of which party’s ballot to cast in any primaries.

 Dogs must be registered annually by April 1 of any given year.
 A valid vaccination certificate is required.

-Monthly interest on delinquent taxes will be charged at the rate of one-half percent (1/2%) or fraction thereof; interest of one percent (1%) or fraction thereof plus penalties (a flat 8%) will commence when the records are turned over to the Delinquent Tax Collector at the beginning of June in a given year.
+Monthly interest on delinquent taxes will be charged at the rate of one-half percent (1/2%) or fraction thereof.
+Interest of one percent (1%) or fraction thereof plus penalties (a flat 8%) will commence when the records are turned over to the Delinquent Tax Collector on May 30, 2024.

 FAST FACTS ABOUT TOWNSHEND, VERMONT

 To contact the VT State Police for non-emergency situations call 802-722-4600